johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-09-docusaurus-3-how-to-migrate-rehype-plugins/index.md

  * Create a rehype plugin that will make the first image eager loaded with fetchpriority="high" and lazy load all other images
  * @returns rehype plugin that will make the first image eager loaded with fetchpriority="high" and lazy load all other images
  */
-export default function imageFetchPriorityRehypePluginFactory() {
+export default function imageFetchPriorityRehypePlugin() {
   /** @type {Map<string, string>} */ const files = new Map();

   /** @type {import('unified').Transformer} */